LUKEDUDE97/LUKEDUDE97.github.io/_posts/2023-12-29-a-note-for-setting-this-static-documentary-site-and-customized-style.md

 ---
 layout: post
-title: A Note for Setting This Static Documentary Site
+title: A Note for Setting This Static Documentary Site and Customized Style
 date: 2023-12-29 16:39 +0100
 categories:
 - Eins Project